GeorgePearse/unofficial-detectron2-docs/docs/index.md

 ## About Me

 2 years in Medical Imaging startup, now working in AI for Waste Management / Recycling.
+I work at Binit AI as their Founding MLE.
+All of my team are excellent, and I enjoy every day I get to work with them.

 Tutorials have been written with a lot of help from Jack Tattershall (https://www.linkedin.com/in/jack-tattershall-9bb972190).
 A very old friend who meandered his way to Computer Vision alongside me.